revyos-ros/navigation2-release/nav2_docking/README.md

 - `Navigator`: A NavigateToPose action client to navigate the robot to the dock's staging pose if not with the prestaging tolerances
 - `DockDatabase`: A database of dock instances in an environment and their associated interfaces for transacting with each type.
 An arbitrary number of types are supported.
 - `Controller`: A spiral-based graceful controller to use for the vision-control loop for docking
-- `ChargingDock`: Plugins that describe the dock and how to transact with it (check if charging, detection, etc).
-You can find this plugin header in the `opennav_docking_core` package.
+- `ChargingDock` and `NonChargingDock`: Plugins that describe the dock and how to transact with it (check if charging, detection, etc).
+You can find these plugin headers in the `opennav_docking_core` package.

-The `ChargingDock` plugins are the heart of the customizability of the framework to support any type of charging dock for any kind of robot.
+The `ChargingDock` and `NonChargingDock` plugins are the heart of the customizability of the framework to support any type of charging or non-charging dock for any kind of robot.
+This means you can both dock with charging stations, as well as non-charging infrastructure such as static locations (ex. conveyers) or dynamic locations (ex. pallets).
 The `DockDatabase` is how you describe where these docks exist in your environment to interact with and any of them may be used in your docking request.
+For dynamic locations like docking with movable objects, the action request can include an approximate docking location that uses vision-control loops to refine motion into it.

 The docking procedure is as follows:
 1. Take action request and obtain the dock's plugin and its pose